AvtsVivek/LearnCpp/src/tasks/404470-LogicalImplicitConversionWorking/ReadMe.md

 6. So we need logical operators.

 7. Can std::rel_ops namesspace help?
 The answer is no. This is because the parameter data types are different on both sides of the operator.
+So (15 < n2), are of differet types on both side of the '<'.
 The first parameter is an int and the second is Number.

 ## References